 Communications

-Avoid protests, large gatherings, and photographing security forces; follow instructions from local authorities immediately.
+Avoid protests, large gatherings and photographing security personnel; follow instructions from local authorities.

 Communications

-Avoid protests, large gatherings, and photographing security forces; follow instructions from local authorities immediately.
+Avoid protests, large gatherings and photographing security personnel; follow instructions from local authorities.

 Situation-specific guidance